feathersjs/docs/getting-started/formatting-and-hooks.md

 ### Serializing Messages

-So far we've seen a couple `before` hooks but we can also format our data using `after` hooks, which get called after a service method returns.
+So far we've implemented a couple `before` hooks but we can also format our data using `after` hooks, which get called after a service method returns.

-Let's say that we populate the sender of each message so that we can display them in our UI.
-We've shown you how you can create your own hooks, but Feathers and some of it's plug-ins come bundled with a few common hooks.
+Let's say that we want to populate the sender of each message so that we can display them in our UI.
+Instead of creating one of your own hooks, this time we'll use one of the ones that comes [bundled with Feathers](../hooks/bundled.md).
 In this case we'll use the `populate` hook that comes bundled with `feathers-hooks`.

-We need to make a small change our `src/services/message/hooks/index.js` file so that it now looks like this:
+We need to make a small change to our `src/services/message/hooks/index.js` file so that it now looks like this:

 ```js
 'use strict';